Macil/browserify-hmr/README.md

 ```

 `m, mode` is a string which sets the update mode. "websocket" tells
-browserify-hmr to open a connection to a websocket server hosted by the plugin
+the bundle to open a connection to a websocket server hosted by the plugin to
-to listen for changes.
+listen for changes.
 The websocket will be served over HTTP unless any of the
 tlskey, tlscert, or tlsoptions options are passed. "ajax" uses AJAX requests to
 download updates. "fs" uses the filesystem module and is suitable for Node use.
+"none" causes the bundle to not be configured to check for updates.
+`module.hot.setUpdateMode` may be called at runtime to reconfigure the bundle.
 Defaults to "websocket".

+`supportModes` is an optional array of strings specifying other update modes
+to build support for into the bundle in addition to the given `mode`.
+This must
+be used if the bundle is going to change the update mode by using
+`module.hot.setUpdateMode` at runtime to a mode not given in the `mode` option.
+You can pass this option on the command like this:

+    watchify -p [ browserify-hmr -m none --supportModes [ ajax websocket ] ] index.js -o bundle.js

+`noServe` is a boolean which allows Browserify-HMR's automatic websocket server
+to be disabled.
+Normally, the Browserify-HMR plugin automatically hosts a
+websocket server if `mode` or `supportModes` contains "websocket".
+If this is
+set to true, then the plugin will never host its own websocket server.
+You
+could use this if you're building a bundle in websocket mode with the `url`
+option set to point to a websocket server hosted by another instance of
+Browserify-HMR.
+Defaults to false.

+`ignoreUnaccepted` is a boolean which controls the value of the
+`ignoreUnaccepted` parameter to `module.hot.apply` for the "websocket" mode.
+(When the "websocket" mode is used, Browserify-HMR automatically checks for
+updates and applies them, so the application never gets a chance to call
+`module.hot.apply` itself.)
+Defaults to true.

 `u, url` is a string which sets the update URL that the websocket connection or
 Browserify bundle is accessible at.
 In "websocket" mode, this defaults to